rentry000/mosdns-x/README.md

 Mosdns-x is a high-performance DNS forwarder written in Go.
 It features a plugin pipeline architecture, allowing users to customize DNS processing logic for any specific use case.

-This version is a fork based on [pmkol/mosdns-x](https://github.com/pmkol/mosdns-x), focusing on privacy enhancements and connection resilience.
+This version is a fork based on [pmkol/mosdns-x](https://github.com/pmkol/mosdns-x) and incorporates significant improvements and commits from [BaeKey/mosdns-x](https://github.com/BaeKey/mosdns-x), with a primary focus on privacy and connection resilience.

 **Supported Protocols (Inbound & Outbound):**